leanprover-community/blog/posts/lorentz-center-meeting.md

 If you're curious about the capability of Lean, don't hesitate to dive in and discover the power of proof assistants for yourself.

 # Installing Lean
-For those interested in installing Lean and exploring its capabilities, detailed installation instructions can be found at https://leanprover-community.github.io/get_started.html.
-If you encounter any difficulties, you can seek assistance on the Zulip chat https://leanprover.zulipchat.com.
+For those interested in installing Lean and exploring its capabilities, detailed installation instructions can be found [here](https://leanprover-community.github.io/get_started.html).
+If you encounter any difficulties, you can seek assistance on the [Zulip chat](https://leanprover.zulipchat.com).